 One of the best things you can do for your heart is to replace saturated fats in your diet with unsaturated fats.
 Healthier fats reduce your cholesterol levels and cut your risk of heart attack and stroke.

-The American Heart Association recommends that people limit their intake of saturated fats to less than 7% of their caloric intake and their intake of trans fats to less than 1%.
+The American Heart Association recommends that people limit their intake of saturated fats to 5 to 6% of their caloric intake and their intake of trans fats to less than 1%.

 Omega-3s and omega-6s are both necessary for skin health.
 They keep skin elastic and reduce the effect of UV rays on the skin.
 They also help the skin function as a barrier, keeping moisture in and irritants out.
 A deficiency of omega fatty acids may cause various skin conditions.